Tan Kin Lian: Friendship with Ong Teng Cheong

 Tan was close to Ong Teng Cheong, the fifth president of Singapore.
 When Ong was elected as President, Tan presented him a set of orchid motif ties in different colours, which were commissioned by NTUC Income and made in the United Kingdom.
 Ong liked the tie in red color and used it on a number of important occasions, including Nomination Day and his inauguration as the president of Singapore.
 He also wore it for his presidential portrait which was displayed in government offices and other organisations.

-Tan was involved in several initiative introduced by Ong, such as the Singapore Dance Theatre (SDT), the first Singapore expedition to Mount Everest, and the President's Star Charity.
+Tan was involved in several initiatives introduced by Ong, such as the Singapore Dance Theatre (SDT), the first Singapore expedition to Mount Everest, and the President's Star Charity.
 Tan promoted the SDT performances to the policyholders of NTUC Income and later joined the board of directors, where he served for 12 years.
 NTUC Income became one of the main sponsors of the Mount Everest expedition.

 During the last two years of Ong Teng Cheong's term, Tan chaired the President's Star Charity event to raise funds and to promote the Singapore Dress.
 When Ong's wife died, shortly after the second charity dinner, Tan organised 1,000 messages of condolences from Singaporeans, submitted through the Internet, and presented the book to Ong.